 We rented a Toyota Landcruiser J200 V8 gasoline at Africa on Wheels.
 The driver from AoW picked us up at the airport and brought us quickly to Windhoek.
 This time we had also booked a camping package consisting of a table, chairs, cooker, dishes, etc..
 A cool box was not included in this package but this was not a big problem for us.
 Our plan was to go to local restaurants if available and just cook spaghetti with tomato sauce or something similar when no (good) restaurants are available.
 There isn’t much then that really needs to be cooled.
 For drinks, there was a very small built-in cooling box in the center console of the Landcruiser, which was coupled with the air conditioning.

-We had brought a ground tent, pads and sleeping bags from Germany.
+We had brought a ground tent, pads, and sleeping bags from Germany.
 One note regarding sleeping bags: I had read in some internet forums, that it can be very cold at night in wintertime in Namibia and therefore had packed a very warm sleeping bag.
-Unfortunately that turned out to be a mistake.
+Unfortunately, that turned out to be a mistake.
 I did not close it for a single night and even using it completely open as a blanket it was too warm.
 Next time I would definitely take a much thinner sleeping bag.

 After picking up the rental car we went to a supermarket in Windhoek.
-During the entire journey we always had the problem that we were afraid of leaving the Landcruiser with all our bags and equipment unattended in supermarket parking lots.
+During the entire journey, we always had the problem that we were afraid of leaving the Landcruiser with all our bags and equipment unattended in supermarket parking lots.
 Although there were often guards at the parking lots, my confidence in them was somewhat limited.
 Most of the time one of us stayed therefore at the car.

 Our next destination was the Etosha National Park.
 Since we had already explored Windhoek on our last trip we decided to continue to Otjiwarongo on our first day.

 Just as we had left Windhoek on the B1 the car in front of us suddenly drove off the road for no apparent reason and rolled over on the shoulder.
-The vehicle remained lying on the roof.
+The vehicle remained laying on the roof.
 Fortunately, all people inside the car (four young Namibians) were able to climb out unhurt.
-We stopped our car immediately and asked them, if they need any help.
+We stopped our car immediately and asked them if they need any help.
 After a squad of street workers arrived from a nearby construction site taking care of everything we decided to leave.
 The accident rate in Namibia is extremely high.
 Contrary to what is often written, I have personally experienced the most dangerous situations (and real accidents) in Namibia almost always on paved roads and not on gravel roads.

 We stayed the first night at the Bush Pillow Guest House in Otjiwarongo.

-After two nights at Okaukuejo and of course several round trips in the park with our Landcruiser for wildlife watching we continued to the Halali camp, where we also spent two nights.
-For the last two nights in Etosha we had reserved the camp in Namutoni.
+After two nights at Okaukuejo and of course several round trips in the park with our Landcruiser for wildlife watching, we continued to the Halali camp, where we also spent two nights.
+For the last two nights in Etosha, we had reserved the camp in Namutoni.

 Here are some wildlife images from Etosha, sorted by animal categories.
 I will start with the species that you probably see most often in Etosha, the zebras: